Undergraduate Level CoursesInformation about Finance Major

 Graduate Level Courses (excl.
 PhD Level Courses)

 This course provides an introduction to fixed income securities in financial markets.
 The main focus of the course is valuation of these securities and manage the inherent interest rate risk in portfolios.
-The course place a strong emphasis on applications using realistic examples and covers commonly traded fixed income securities, including traditional coupon bonds, forwards, interest rate options and swaps.
-The analytic tools we use to achieve these objectives include construction of discount factors, bootstrap, immunization, duration and convexity matching and developing binomial tree models of short-term interest rates.
-We also discuss economic interpretations of several shapes of the yield curve.
+The course place a strong emphasis on applications using realistic examples and covers commonly traded fixed income securities, including traditional coupon bonds, forwards, interest rate options, swaps, as well as mortgages and mortgage backed securities.
+The analytic tools we use to achieve these objectives include construction of discount factors, bootstrap, immunization, duration and convexity matching and developing binomial tree models for discount factors and short-term interest rates to value and hedge interest rate derivatives.
+We also discuss economic interpretations of the yield curve.

 This course is an introduction to financial management.
 As such, the course addresses the two basic financial problems that all companies face: (1) On what should funds be spent (i.e., investment decisions)?
 (2) From where should funds be obtained (i.e., financing decisions)?
 Specific topics include financial statement analysis, financial planning, stock and bond valuation, project analysis, estimating the cost of capital, understanding capital structure, and estimating firm value.
 Readings, case analyses, and problem sets focus on the basic tools used by financial analysts and financial decision makers.